badsyntax/jquery-youtube-player/README.markdown

-This jQuery plugin builds a youtube video player with a custom toolbar and video list area.
+This jQuery plugin builds a youtube video player with a custom toolbar and playlist area.

-The player is built using jQuery and uses the Youtube Javascript API.

 **Player consists of:**